-On occasion, an individual may be found to be anemic - there blood counts are low and they may have had no idea.
-Now the there are multiple causes of a low blood count.
+On occasion, an individual may be found to be anemic – their blood counts are low and they may have had no idea.
+There are multiple causes of a low blood count.

 - Loss of blood – intestinal tract, urinary tract, respiratory system

 - Failure to produce blood by the bone marrow

 - Destruction of red blood cells due to infection or other processes in the blood stream